bachthyaglx/porfolio/frontend/README.md

 ```bash
 npm install
 ```
-Second, prepare .env.development and .env.production which contains variables need to run the app regarding to environment.
+Second, prepare .env.development and .env.production files which contain variables need to run the app regarding to environment.
 You can also use only one .env file rather than multiple environments.
 ```bash
 NEXT_PUBLIC_API_ENV=prod